If you run an online business and are interested in free or cheap ways to help you operate your virtual business have a look at our top 5

 Dropbox – Free Option

 Dropbox is great if you work on multiple machines or in multiple locations.
 Transferring work onto a data stick and having multiple versions in several places can get very confusing.
 Dropbox solves this by creating a folder that backs up to the cloud into your account.
-You can then install Dropbox on your other machine(s) and it will automatically synchronise all of your dropbox folders.
+You can then install Dropbox on your other machine(s) and it will automatically synchronise all of your Dropbox folders.
 Anything you add or update in your dropbox folder gets added or updated in your online dropbox and then gets updated on your other machines.
-What’s more it happens automatically.
-It’s easy and has a free account that gives 2GB storage.
+What’s more, it happens automatically.
+It’s easy and has a free account that gives 2GB of storage.

 OpenOffice – Free

 Don’t fancy spending on Microsoft Office?
-No problem, Open Office is an open source version that offers a great alternative.
+No problem, Open Office is an open-source version that offers a great alternative.
 While it is not identical to Office it does all of the same things, albeit slightly different to use.
-It offers all of the usual stuff such as spreadsheets, word processing, presentations etc. and it exports / saves in all major formats.
+It offers all of the usual stuff such as spreadsheets, word processing, presentations etc. and it exports/saves in all major formats.

 GIMP – Free

-Gimp is an open source free graphics editor.
+Gimp is an open-source free graphics editor.
 It is a little on the advanced side if you have only ever used Microsoft Paint, however, if you are interested in getting into creating your own web graphics this would be the software to master.
 It is free and is said to be as good as many of the high-end graphics packages such as Photoshop.
 Not only that, there are loads of tutorials for it on YouTube.